NickSeagull/my-windows/README.md

 The apps listed in this repo follow the following convention:

 - ✅ The app is successfully automated with BoxStarter
-- ⚠ The app needs to be installed manually
+- bag The app needs to be installed manually from the Windows store

 ## Privacy